Locations:

 What are hot flashes?

-A hot flash is a common vasomotor symptom that occurs during menopause and perimenopause.
-It usually feels like breaking out in a sweat and feeling suddenly very hot, like you just walked into a sauna.
-You may also start experiencing night sweats, which come hand-in-hand with hot flashes like a sneaky dynamic duo.
+It usually feels like breaking out in a sweat and feeling suddenly very hot — like you just walked into a sauna.
+You may also start experiencing night sweats, waking you up from a dead sleep in a pool of sweat.

-Does anxiety trigger hot flashes?
+Does anxiety cause hot flashes?

 Some examples of physical anxiety symptoms are: